AUDIO TEXT:

 When Patrick Haley’s grandson the famous boxer Patsy Haley came to town, he would rent out space upstairs over the cigar shop to give boxing lessons. (see site # 34 for the Haley family @ the Branscomb Tavern).

-1936-1957 Jordon’s Lunch - John L. Jordan ( 1900-1967) Born in Barre, VT worked as a baker at the Mooreland Hotel in Gloucester Mass in 1918 prior to coming to Newmarket.
+1936-1957 Jordon’s Lunch - John L. Jordan ( 1900-1967) Born in Barre, VT worked as a baker at the Mooreland Hotel in Gloucester, Mass, in 1918 prior to coming to Newmarket.
 He owned and operated Jordan’s Lunch at this site for 21 years, many of those years he was head chef.
 Mr. Jordan was a 30-year member of the Eagles, the Polish Club, Knights of Columbus, and Newmarket Service Club.
-He was active in town affairs and was supervisor of the checklist, but he was mostly involved in the Newmarket schools, elected as school board member for 21 years.
+He was active in town affairs and was supervisor of the checklist.
+He was primarily involved in the Newmarket schools, and was elected as school board member for 21 years.

-After 1957 - 2014 — The building housed a travel agency, a children’s clothing store, a specialty shop selling just dungarees and denim clothing, a photo studio, a beauty saloon and a tattoo parlor.
+After 1957 - 2014 — The building housed a travel agency, a children’s clothing store, a specialty shop which sold just dungarees and denim clothing, a photo studio, a beauty saloon and a tattoo parlor.

-2015- Today the building is home to Inkwell Florist Shop – The shop opened in 2015.
+2015- until 2024 the building was home to Inkwell Florist Shop – The shop opened in 2015.
 During the pandemic they closed the doors to walk-in traffic, but remained open by taking telephone and online orders.
-Noted for handling same day delivery in Newmarket, they are able to support some urgent orders for occasions such as a funeral and pressing events — they try for a delivery time within 45 minutes.
-Check their arrangements displayed on their website: www.inkwellflowers.com
+Noted for handling same day delivery in Newmarket, they were able to support some urgent orders for occasions such as a funeral and pressing events — they advertised a delivery time within 45 minutes.
+Orders were done via their website: www.inkwellflowers.com

 NH Chronicle broadcast 2-minute vignette in the spring of 2020.
 The announcer stood in front of the building, spread his arms and declared that this was perhaps the narrowest business building in the entire State of New Hampshire.